wuyichen24/system-design-knowledge/concepts/operating_system/Program_Process_Thread_Coroutine.md

       - When a coroutine is canceled or completes, it can automatically clean up resources and perform necessary cleanup actions.
 - **Terms**
    - *Subroutine*
+      - Subroutines are special cases of coroutines.
+      - An instance of a subroutine only returns once, and does not hold state between invocations.
+      - By contrast, a coroutine instance holds state, and varies between invocations
    - *Generators*

 ## Comparison